armory/docs/content/en/docs/armory-admin/rate-limit.md

 ---
-title: Rate Limiting Spinnaker API Calls
+title: Rate Limiting the Spinnaker API
-weight: 140
+linkTitle: Rate Limiting Spinnaker
 aliases:
-  - /admin-guides/rate-limit/
-  - /admin-guides/rate_limit/
-  - /admin_guides/rate-limit/
-  - /admin_guides/rate_limit/
-  - /spinnaker_install_admin_guides/rate_limit/
-  - /spinnaker_install_admin_guides/rate-limit/
   - /spinnaker-install-admin-guides/rate_limit/
+  - /spinnaker-install-admin-guides/rate-limit/
+description: By default Spinnaker, queries (polls) the entire state of cloud resources managed by Spinnaker every 30 seconds through the Clouddriver service.
 ---

 ## How Spinnaker monitors a deployment

-By default Spinnaker queries (e.g. polls) the entire state of the AWS resources managed by Spinnaker every 30 seconds through the Clouddriver sub-service.
-This can cause AWS to throttle the requests on your account.
+The polling can cause cloud providers, such as AWS, to throttle the requests on your account.
 If you have a large number of Auto-Scaling Groups and Elastic Load Balancers in your account or other services commonly querying the same APIs then you can expect to see throttling exceptions in your Spinnaker logs.

 ### How to alleviate AWS throttling exceptions